Hardwood Flooring in the Bay Area

 Before you buy, there are a few things to know about hardwood that will help you make more informed choices.
 When purchasing hardwood, you can buy factory-finished wood flooring or unfinished flooring.
 With factory-finished products, the manufacturer applies finish before the product is sold.
-Unfinished flooring must be sanded and finished by your installer once the floor is in place.
+Once the floor is in place, the unfinished flooring must be sanded and finished by your installer.

-In addition, it is important to understand that there are different types of wood flooring available.
-These types include solid wood flooring, engineered flooring and longstrip flooring.
+It is important to understand that different types of wood flooring are available.
+These types include solid wood flooring, engineered flooring, and longstrip flooring.
 Solid wood flooring consists of a solid piece of wood with tongue and groove sides.
-Engineered and longstrip flooring are both manufactured by stacking thin layers of wood to create one wood plank.
+Engineered and long strip flooring are manufactured by stacking thin layers of wood to create one wood plank.

 When it comes to hardwood flooring installation, we recommend hiring a professional.
 Hardwood floor installation is a labor-intensive process that requires special tools and expertise.
-Because your hardwood floors will be a part of your home for years to come, it’s important to make sure that your flooring installation is done properly.
-At the Floor Store we have 9 area locations that have trained hardwood flooring installation professionals with years of experience.
-We’ll make sure your hardwood floors are installed properly so they are secure, safe and beautiful.
+Because your hardwood floors will be a part of your home for years to come, it’s important to ensure your flooring installation is done properly.
+At The Floor Store, we have 9 area locations that have trained hardwood flooring installation professionals with years of experience.
+We’ll make sure your hardwood floors are installed properly so they are secure, safe, and beautiful.